webhookdb/webhookdb/webhookdb-website/src/docs/new-paradigm.md

 we are usually talking about using JSON-over-HTTP.
-In the past, and into the future, our industries developed alternatives and improvements to JSON-over-HTTP, like WSDL, RPC/gRPC, and GraphQL.
-Each of these serve a purpose, but none of them conquer the issues that cause API integration to be fundamentally more complex than normal application development.
+In the past, and into the future, our industries developed alternatives and improvements to JSON-over-HTTP, like WSDL, RPC/gRPC, GraphQL, and iPaaS (Integration Platforms-as-a-Service).
+Each of these solutions serve a purpose, but none of them conquer the issues that cause API integration to be fundamentally more complex than normal application development.